Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 You don’t need everything

-Because the gun is going to be riding around in the back of a truck or car, it’s also better to spend less than more…to a degree.
+Because the gun will be riding around in the back of a truck or car, it’s also better to spend less than more…to a degree.

 Still, get a dependable weapon, but we aren’t shopping for a Benelli M4 here.
-It’s going to be banged around, likely exposed to moisture, dirt, and a kick or two.
+It’ll likely be banged around, exposed to moisture, dirt, and a kick or two.

 Benelli M4 Thunder Ranch